Cosmetic Consultations Available

 0% Finance Available

 Quick Straight Teeth

 It is an easily mouldable material, which makes it a good candidate for dentures as they require changes over a period of time.
-Acrylic is a common material used for partial and complete dentures.
+Acrylic is a common material used for partial and complete sets.

 These are clipped to the natural teeth with clasps and most importantly incorporate rests on the teeth.
 The clasps hold the denture firm and the rests stop any damaging up and down movement.

-Dentures are a good alternative to invasive treatments.
+A good alternative to invasive treatments.

 New dentures always feel strange when first placed in your mouth.
 Several days or weeks will be required before you get accustomed to them.

 Adaptation varies with different persons and often time and experience are essential before dentures can be worn comfortably and function effectively.

 Useful suggestions to help you to adapt to the new dentures: